 Any more tips for vaping weed?

 We mentioned before how some hemp juices might feel more “light” and that you should ask the seller for the potency of the exact one you’re ordering.
 This is more important than you think since one drop from one juice might end up being stronger than a whole bottle of another.
 This vast difference in strength will also lead to a vastly different end experience.
 So, ask before ordering.
 If not, you might end up buying something other than what you expected.
 If you know your hemp juice is just what you like, for example, you’re still using the same bottle you used the week before, but you feel the experience you get is subpar, try playing around with the temperature of your vape or, if your gear doesn’t support TC, its “strength”, power, Watts.

 The effects of vaporized cannabis can be different depending on not only its variant but also the temperature used for its vaporization.
 Higher temps will give you more energetic “highs” and lower the opposite, help you calm after a busy day.

-It’s also worth keeping in mind, when traveling, that the use of cannabis is still considered illegal in some states and most countries.
+It’s also worth keeping in mind when traveling, that the use of cannabis is still considered illegal in some states and most countries.
 Even though CBD oils (the type that contains no THC) are completely legal in the United States, they are still illegal in most of the world.
 Make sure it’s allowed wherever you are before you start clouding the room.
-If not, restrict yourself to vaping in private, if unable to postpone it altogether for a while.
-You could try “camouflaging” the very nature of the juice you’re using by adding different flavors to the mix, but keep in mind that cannabis smell is strong and easily recognizable by lots of people, even if mixed with bananas.
+If not, restrict yourself to vaping in private, if unable to postpone it all together for a while.
+You could try “camouflaging” the very nature of the juice you’re using by adding different flavors to the mix, but keep in mind that the cannabis smell is strong and easily recognizable by lots of people, even if mixed with bananas.
 Plus, that wouldn’t auto-magically turn your juice “legal” if it’s considered the opposite where you are.